checkupjs/checkup/CONTRIBUTING.md

 1. Change into that directory, and install dependencies by running `yarn install` (this will install all dependencies for all packages via yarn workspaces):

+1. Test the project by running `yarn test`, it will build all the packages prior running the tests.

 1. Build the project by running `yarn build`

 ## To run Checkup in a project